salrashid123/envoy_gcp_grpc/README.md

 Just an envoy proxy that decodes and prints google pubsub messages.

+This configuration will use three mechanisms to parse the inbound grpc message:

+1. `envoy.filters.http.proto_message_extraction`
+2. `envoy.filters.http.grpc_field_extraction`
+3. `envoy.filters.http.ext_proc`

+The first two cannot all message types but the third done can.

 Basically, another variation of these article

 - [Decoding gRPC Messages using Envoy](https://blog.salrashid.dev/articles/2022/envoy_grpc_decode/)